From augmented procurement to autonomous procurement, in this article, we’ll take a brief journey of the evolution of procurement.

-The year 2014 was a turning point in the history of Artificial Intelligence (AI).
-In May 2014, Google revealed a new prototype of driverless car, and in June, a chatbot named Eugene Goostman reportedly beat the “Turing Test,” heralding a new era for autonomous and human-like automation using bots.
+In the history of Artificial Intelligence (AI), the year 2014 has been a turning point.
+That year in May, Google revealed a new prototype of the driverless car.
+In June, a chatbot named Eugene Goostman beat the “Turing Test” heralding a new era for using human-like bots for automation.

 For the past 15 years, procurement has always been juggling between quality and quantity.
-On the one hand, they are required to deliver strategic inputs which require time, analytics, and intelligent negotiations, while on the other, the requirement to review and process thousands of transactions and records like a machine.
+On the one hand, they had to deliver strategic inputs involving time, analytics, and intelligent negotiation.
+On the other, the requirement was to review and process thousands of transactions and records like a machine.

-To strike that fine balance, the demand for a digital transformation grew stronger, and companies started moving away from ERPs to dedicated source-to-pay solution suites.
+To strike that fine balance, the demand for a digital transformation grew stronger.
+Companies started moving away from ERPs to dedicated source-to-pay solution suites.
 Few of these solutions, or rather the best of them, also came with inbuilt A.I capabilities.

-The first generation AI based procurement solutions used basic machine learning technologies and used probabilistic models to aid spend classification and contract or supplier analytics.
+The first generation AI-based procurement solutions used essential machine learning technologies and used probabilistic models to aid spend classification and contract or supplier analytics.
 Such technologies require the right data sources to learn from and be effective.
 Hence, it is natural that only established procurement solution providers can provide meaningful AI solutions to their customers.

-For instance, Zycus was the pioneer in AI based spend analytics using Autoclass, a patented AI automation platform.
-Autoclass can work on a huge volume of unstructured spend data (PO/invoices), and automatically classify and assign the correct category codes to each line item using the knowledge gathered from over a trillion dollars’ worth of processed documents.
+For instance, Zycus was the pioneer in AI-based spend analytics using Auto-Class, a patented AI automation platform.
+Auto-Class can work on a massive volume of unstructured spend data (PO/invoices) and automatically classify and assign the correct category codes to each line item using the knowledge gathered from over a trillion dollars’ worth of processed documents.

 Automated three-way matching of PO–Invoice–GR, converting supplier pdf invoices to eInvoices, and tagging Non-PO invoices to existing contracts were some examples that stood out in terms of their extensive adoption.

-Other instances of 2nd generation AI solutions at Zycus were more strategic.
-For example, Guided Buying routed users to preferred buying channels (preferred suppliers, contracts, catalogs etc.), even for free text searches.
-Spend monitoring and mining looked to provide detailed insights on savings opportunities hidden within classified spend data based on experience.
+For example, Guided Buying routed users to preferred buying channels (favorite suppliers, contracts, catalogs, etc.), even for free text searches.
+Spend monitoring and mining looked to provide detailed insights on savings opportunities hidden within detailed spend data based on experience.
 Smart Assist in contract and supplier management helped in adhering to compliance and timelines with timely insights to the right stakeholders.

 This was also the time when Natural Language Processing (NLP) became a part of procurement applications with conversation platforms like Zycus Ask-Anything encouraging human-like conversation with machines.
 The synergy between solutions and their users were changing and changing fast.

-The topics for most procurement conferences held in 2018 focused on AI, Intelligent Augmentation (IA) and similar words as the path forward for procurement.
+The topics for most procurement conferences held in 2018 focused on AI, Intelligent Augmentation (IA), etc., as the path forward for procurement.
 But as per Gartner, “Within the market for procurement, the current penetration of the addressable market for AI is estimated to be within the range of 1% to 5%.”*

-Why is there such a huge gap between expectations and reality for procurement ambitions?
+Why is there such a massive gap between expectations and reality for procurement ambitions?

-The first reason is that AI/RPA (Robotic Process Automation) based processes are being created in bits and pieces providing partial advantage but not utilizing the power of an integrated AI/RPA process across the solution suite.
-Also, the development is not customized to the needs of individual organizations even though the platform could have customer specific learnings.
+First of all, AI based processes are being created in bits and pieces.
+They provide a partial advantage but not the power of an integrated AI process across the solution suite.
+Also, the development does not cater to the needs of individual organizations despite customer-specific learnings.

-The second reason is, AI solutions are still used as a computational advantage dependent on the end user’s readiness to leverage it.
-They are not ‘autonomous;’ i.e., not able to take actions on their own.
+Secondly, AI solutions are still used as a computational advantage.
+As a result, they are dependent on the end user’s readiness to leverage them.
+They are not ‘autonomous,’ i.e., not able to take actions on their own.

 Zycus Merlin A.I.
 StudioTM aims to address the above challenges by providing a comprehensive bot platform where customers can create, train, and launch numerous bots across the source-to-pay suite.